dwarvesf/playground/Innovation/Pirates in the Navy/Integrate innovation functions with the broader organization.md

+---
+tags: innovation, orgarnization
+---
+### Integrate innovation functions with the broader organization
 Organizations need to consider how innovation fits into their org chart, including defining clear career paths for innovators.

 Launching innovation labs or separate teams to focus on innovation rarely produces the desired results.
 As Sunil Gupta argues, launching an independent innovation or transformation unit within the organization "is like launching a speedboat to turn around a large ship.
 Often the speedboat takes off but does little to move the ship."
 This metaphor is also shared by [[≈ Pirates in the Navy| Tendayi Viki]].